josephines/Design-Guidelines-for-Tableau-Dashboard-Extensions/README.md

 ### About
 This document is focused on guiding developers towards best practices for designing extensions, including user interaction and visual style guidelines.
-For technical information about extensions, refer to our [Extensions API Documentation](https://tableau.github.io/extensions-api/).
+For technical guidance, refer to our [Extensions API Documentation](https://tableau.github.io/extensions-api/).

 ### What are Dashboard Extensions?